Binary Black Hole Mergers: Spin and mass ratio effects on gravitational waveforms: Results from the Generated BBH Models

-In this section, the final spin ($\rchi_{\rm{f}}$) and the final mass M$_{\rm f}$ parameters were investigated by using SEOBNRv4$\_opt$ waveform model \citep{2017PhRvD..95d4028B} according to various initial spin and mass ratio parameter values.
-For the reliability of the data produced with the SEOBNRv4\_opt waveform model, the uncertainty (unfaithfulness) of the data is less than $1\%$ \citep{2017PhRvD..95d4028B}.
+In this section, the final spin ($\chi_{\rm{f}}$) and the final mass M$_{\rm f}$ parameters were investigated by using SEOBNRv4\_opt waveform model \citep{2017PhRvD..95d4028B} according to various initial spin and mass ratio parameter values.
+For the reliability of the data produced with the SEOBNRv4\_opt waveform model, the uncertainty (unfaithfulness) of the data is less than 1\% \citep{2017PhRvD..95d4028B}.
 It was determined that the final parameter values changed unusually according to some initial parameter sets.
 Therefore, in the waveform data made for this study, to examine these unusual changes, only spin-aligned (\textit{i.e.}, the spin directions of the modelled BBH components were chosen to be perpendicular to the orbital plane) situations were considered by using a simple approach in the initial spin parameters.
 Thus, the SEOBNRv4\_opt waveform model was used to determine the final parameters resulting from the evolution of BBHs.
 In our produced GW waveform data, the total mass parameters were limited to in the range 12\,$\rm{M}_\odot$ and 130\,$\rm{M}_\odot$ with the step intervals $\Delta \rm{M_{tot}} = 1~\rm{M}_\odot$.
 The initial component mass of the modeled systems were represented as $\rm{m}_{1i} \geq \rm{m}_{2i}$.
 Mass ratios were limited to $q = \rm{m}_{1i}/\rm{m}_{2i}\in[1.0,2.0]$ and step intervals $\Delta q = 0.004$.
+This range was selected not only because the majority of observed BBH systems lie within this interval, but also to optimize computational efficiency by focusing on the most astrophysically relevant region of the parameter space.
 The initial spin directions of the systems are positive in the same direction as the orbital angular momentum and negative in the opposite direction.
-The spin intervals were limited to $\Delta \rchi_{1i,2i} = 0.017$ step and $\rchi_{1i,2i} \in [-0.83, 0.83]$ values.
-Also, the initial spin magnitudes of the BHs forming the systems due to the size of the data obtained from the models were taken as $\abs{\rchi_{1i}} = \abs{\rchi_{2i}}$.
+The spin intervals were limited to $\Delta \chi_{1i,2i} = 0.017$ step and $\chi_{1i,2i} \in [-0.83, 0.83]$ values.
+Also, the initial spin magnitudes of the BHs forming the systems due to the size of the data obtained from the models were taken as $\abs{\chi_{1i}} = \abs{\chi_{2i}}$.
 The distance parameter was taken as $1 \rm{Mpc}$.
 The orbital inclination angle of the systems was taken as $0^\circ$, \textit{i.e.}, \textit{face-on} view, in which the wave amplitudes reach the maximum value.
 Consequently, we wrote new codes in the Python programming language to use the SEOBNRv4\_opt waveform model for these selected parameter ranges.

 The produced model data were simply grouped and analysed in four different categories according to the initial spin directions of the BHs forming the components of the systems.
 The first of these categories is $BP (+ +)$ Both Positive case) where both component BHs have positive spin directions, \textit{i.e.}, the same direction of the orbital angular momentum.
 The second category is $PP (+ -)$ (Primary Positive case) which includes cases where the massive BH has positive and the other one has negative initial spins.
 The third category $PN (- +)$ (Primary Negative case) is the opposite spins of $PP$.
 The fourth category is $BN (- -)$ (Both Negative case), where both components are negative.